 While Wewelsburg may look like an ordinary and somewhat sleepy German village to you, bear in mind that for Himmler, it lay at the centre of the universe and was therefore “pre-destined” to become the capital of his pagan death cult.

-This connection explains the taste in interior decoration …
+This connection explains the taste in interior decoration of Ottenshof …

 … and detail.